 NAIA Intercollegiate Athletics: The Trojan Difference

-Taylor Athletics now has 18 intercollegiate athletic teams, ranging from football and golf to volleyball and tennis, that uphold this commitment.
+Taylor Athletics now has 18 intercollegiate athletic teams—including baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis, track & field, and volleyball—that uphold this commitment.
 We pray with our competition.
 We honor officials.
 We applaud our fans.
-And we strive to come out on top.Read more about our Taylor Trojan Athletics teams
+And we strive to come out on top.Read More About Taylor Athletics

 High Achievers, on and off the Field

 Since 1933, when intercollegiate athletics first began at Taylor, Taylor Athletics has focused on developing student-athletes holistically—body, mind, and soul—for excellence on and off the field and for service at home and around the world.

 Taylor University is as dedicated to excellence in athletics as it is to excellence in the classroom—strengthening our bodies as well as our minds.
 All of Taylor’s athletic teams average a 3.0 or higher GPA, placing Taylor first in the nation among NAIA schools.

 Trojans are routinely recognized collectively and individually for their well-rounded excellence, on the field or court and in the classroom.
 Taylor’s athletic teams receive numerous scholar-athlete recognitions, ranging from NAIA Players-of-the-Year and Capital One All-American awards, to Crossroads League Players-of-the-Year and CoSIDA Academic All-American awards.

 Our academic and athletic successes can largely be attributed to our unique understanding of and dedication to community and our united profession of faith in Jesus Christ.
 What results is an expectation that each of us desires to know God better and live for Him.
 We boldly encourage one another in the faith as we share life together in residence halls, in the classroom, in chapel, or on the field or court.